SimonZeng7108/Coral_Analysis/README.md

 <br/>

-This UNet implementation is rather a vanilla model, there is no BatchNorm, DropOut utilised.
+note: This UNet implementation is rather a vanilla model, there is no BatchNorm, DropOut utilised.
 If one follow the original paper strictly, there will be a conflict betweent input and output sizes(572 to 388).
 To avoid label and prediction mismatch in this implementatino, a resize function has been applied after every up-convolution in expansive path and at final output layer.<br/>

 ## Repository overview
 [data/training/](https://github.com/SimonZeng7108/Fetal_Segmentation_Pytorch/tree/main/data/training): Stores all the unsplited training data <br/>